tehreemtasawar/Perfect_Academia/Readme.md

 - **Clean and Responsive User Interface:** Simple, modern design with easy navigation.

-- **Bookmarks and Progress Tracking:** Users can save resources and track their learning progress.
+- **Bookmarks:** Users can save learning resources for easy access later.

 - **Community Contributions:** Open-source model that allows contributors to add, update, and improve resources.